-This activity includes placement in existing structured activities that includes high school, GED, Adult Basic Education, literacy, English as a second language and post secondary education.
+This activity includes placement in existing structured activities that includes High School, GED, Adult Basic Education, Literacy, English as a Second Language and post secondary education.
 High School, GED, English as a second language and Adult Basic Education classes are operated by the County Board of Education.
-In some counties private not-for-profit groups offer this type of activity with Workforce Investment Board (WIB) funding.
+In some counties, private not-for-profit groups offer this type of activity with Workforce Investment Board (WIB) funding.
 Individuals in college and other post-secondary activities must use private funds, existing grants (PELL), and loans to cover the cost of tuition, books, and fees.
 Skills training may be paid after all other resources are exhausted for vocational training (not including college).

-Individuals under the age of 30 who have no high school diploma or GED are required to enter remedial or secondary education activities if they are not working part time or involved in another activity.
+Individuals under the age of 30 without a High School Diploma or GED are required to enter remedial or secondary education activities if they are not working part time or involved in another activity.
 Individuals who are already in college courses are expected to continue participating, or, as required, participate in another activity.
 Individuals are required to participate a minimum of 6 hours per week or 24 hours of classroom time in a four week period.